The unwritten rules are the real rules.

-People may not even realize they are what they are.
-They may have never been written down, voted on or “put in the minutes”, but they are assumed true by the majority of people.
+Unwritten rules may never be recorded, voted on or “put in the minutes”, but they are known by a majority of people.

-They are considered law.
-These are the rules people will defend and protect the most.
-They’ll fight to keep them from being changed or bended.
+People will defend and protect them.
+They are considered law and people will fight to keep them from being changed or bended.

-Second, ask good questions of people who have been there longer than you.
-Learn people you can trust to be honest with you – and ask lots of questions about the organization, how things are done and unpack with them some of the decisions you are considering.
+Second, ask questions of people who have been there longer than you.
+Learn people you can trust to ask questions.
+Discuss how things are usually done and unpack some of the decisions you are considering.

 Learn the unwritten rules first.

-None of this means you can’t change or go against the unwritten rules, but if you don’t understand them you’ll waste a lot of good energy.
-And often will be left wondering why your ideas never got traction.
+This doesn’t mean you can’t go against unwritten rules.
+You certainly can.
+However, if you don’t know them you’ll waste a lot of energy.
+Consequently, you will wonder why your ideas never gained traction.